DA-TransUNet: Integrating Spatial and Channel Dual Attention with Transformer U-Net for Medical Image Segmentation: Method

-Illustrated in Figure\ref{Fig_DATrans-Unet}, the encoder architecture consists of three key components: three convolutional blocks, dual-attention modules, an embedding layer, and layers dedicated to the Transformer.
-Particularly crucial is the inclusion of a DA-Block before the Transformer layer.
-This design choice was influenced by the need to purify the features obtained through three convolutional blocks, making them more suitable for global feature extraction by the Transformer.The Transformer architecture plays a cardinal role in the preservation of global context, while the DA block empowers the Transformer's feature acquisition, amplifying its adeptness in capturing potent global contextual information.
-This synergistic approach harmoniously amalgamates both global and localized features, effectively harmonizing their integration.
-The composition of the three convolutional blocks conforms to the architecture of the U-Net and its diverse iterations, seamlessly integrating convolutional operations with downsampling processes.
+The first component comprises the three convolutional blocks of the architecture of the U-Net and its diverse iterations, seamlessly integrating convolutional operations with downsampling processes.
 Each convolutional layer halves the size of the input feature map and doubles its dimension, a configuration empirically found to maximize feature expressiveness while maintaining computational efficiency.
-Dual-attention modules extract features at both positional and channel levels, enhancing the depth of feature representation while preserving the intrinsic characteristics of the input map.
-The embedding layer serves as a critical intermediary, enabling the requisite dimensional adaptation, a prelude to the subsequent Transformer strata.
-The integration of Transformer layers was a strategic choice to furnish the model with adept global feature extraction, something traditional CNN layers could not achieve alone.
-Within the bounds of the encoder division, the input image traverses three consecutive convolutional blocks, systematically expanding the receptive field to encompass vital features.
+The second component uses DA-Block extract features at both positional and channel levels, enhancing the depth of feature representation while preserving the intrinsic characteristics of the input map.
+The third component is the embedding layer serves as a critical intermediary, enabling the requisite dimensional adaptation, a prelude to the subsequent Transformer strata.
+The fourth component integrates Transformer layers for enhanced global feature extraction, beyond the reach of traditional CNNs.
+Putting the above parts together, it works as follows: the input image traverses three consecutive convolutional blocks, systematically expanding the receptive field to encompass vital features.
 Subsequently, the DA-Block refines features through the application of both position-based and channel-based attention mechanisms.
 Following this, the remodeled features undergo a dimensionality transformation courtesy of the embedding stratum before they are channeled into the Transformer framework for the extraction of all-encompassing global features.
 This orchestrated progression safeguards the comprehensive retention of information across the continuum of successive convolutional layers.
 Ultimately, the feature map generated by the Transformer is restructured and guided through intermediate strata en route to the decoder.